CGCL-codes/FJoin/README.md

 The system runtime parameters are concentrated in the configuration file <run.cfg>.
 After starting, FJoin will read the contents of this file to set runtime parameters.
 Some configuration items must be provided, and others can be default.

-### Parameters that must be set in <run.cfg>
+### Parameters that must be set in <run.cfg>:
-Datasets Definitions
+### Datasets Definitions

-R_NAME/R_DATA/S_NAME/S_DATA/W_NAME respectively specify R stream name/R stream data source file/S stream name/S stream data source file/result file.
+R_NAME/R_DATA/S_NAME/S_DATA/W_NAME respectively specify R stream name/R stream data source file/S stream name/S stream data source file/result file

 These names or file default values are empty, must be set correctly.

-R_PUNC/S_PUNC/W_PUNC respectively specify the data item separator of each line of the source/result file.
+R_PUNC/S_PUNC/W_PUNC respectively specify the data item separator of each line of the source/result file

 The default separators are empty, must be set according to the data file format.

-### Parameters that have default values
+### Parameters that have default values:
 (Only the parameter settings before the end line are valid.)

-Runtime Parameters
+### Runtime Parameters

 window_length_in_ms sliding window size(in milliseconds)
 max_join_delay_in_ms    maximum join calculation latency(in milliseconds)
 test_time_in_ms total running time (in milliseconds)